-Other communication Response Compliance with Laws and Regulations We have not identified any significant matters involving actual or suspected non-compliance with laws and regulations.
-We will obtain written representations from management that all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements have been disclosed.
-External confirmations We did not experience any issues with respect to obtaining external confirmations.
-Related parties We did not identify any significant matters relating to the audit of related parties.
-We will obtain written representations from management confirming that: a. they have disclosed to us the identity of related parties and all the related party relationships and transactions of which they are aware; and b. they have appropriately accounted for and disclosed such relationships and transactions in accordance with the requirements of the applicable financial reporting framework.
-Going Concern We have not identified any evidence to cause us to disagree with the Treasurer that Leicester, Leicestershire and Rutland Combined Fire Authority will be a going concern, and therefore we consider that the use of the going concern assumption is appropriate in the preparation of the financial statements.
-We will obtain written representations from management, confirming that all relevant information covering a period of at least 12 months from the date of approval of the financial statements has been taken into account in assessing the appropriateness of the going concern basis of preparation of the financial statements.
-Subsequent events We are required to obtain evidence about whether events occurring between the date of the financial statements and the date of the auditor's report that require adjustment of, or disclosure in, the financial statements are appropriately reflected in those financial statements in accordance with the applicable financial reporting framework.
+Other communication Response Subsequent events We are required to obtain evidence about whether events occurring between the date of the financial statements and the date of the auditor's report that require adjustment of, or disclosure in, the financial statements are appropriately reflected in those financial statements in accordance with the applicable financial reporting framework.
 We will obtain written representations from management that all events occurring subsequent to the date of the financial statements and for which the applicable financial reporting framework requires adjustment or disclosure have been adjusted or disclosed.
 Matters related to fraud We have designed our audit approach to obtain reasonable assurance whether the financial statements as a whole are free from material misstatement due to fraud.
-In addition to the work performed by us, we will obtain written representations from management, and those charged with governance, confirming that a. they acknowledge their responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud; b. they have disclosed to the auditor the results of management's assessment of the risk that the financial statements may be materially misstated as a result of fraud; c. they have disclosed to the auditor their knowledge of fraud or suspected fraud affecting the entity involving: i.
-Management; ii.
+In addition to the work performed by us, we will obtain written representations from management, and Those Charge With Governance, confirming that a. they acknowledge their responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud; b. they have disclosed to the auditor the results of management's assessment of the risk that the financial statements may be materially misstated as a result of fraud; \/ c. they have disclosed to the auditor their knowledge of fraud or suspected fraud affecting the entity involving: - () - i.
+Management; O O ii.
 Employees who have significant roles in internal control; or iii.
 Others where the fraud could have a material effect on the financial statements; and d. they have disclosed to the auditor their knowledge of any allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, analysts, regulators or others.
-Executive summary Status of audit Audit approach Significant findings Internal control recommendations Summary of misstatements Value for Money Appendices

-Gavin Barker, Director gavin.barker@mazars.co.uk
+Gavin Barker, Director and Engagement Lead gavin.barker@mazars.co.uk